 Being Irish and working mostly in Belgium, I always drop by to see if I can use their pavilions if necessary (the Irish one is particularly well placed).
 The UK and American pavilions are also great locations.
 But the first is usually crowded and the second asks for a membership fee.
 Check if you can use your national or regional pavilion.
 It varies from country to country.
 Scriptwriters might also want to check the Maison des Scénaristes pavilion in the Pantiero area.

 I’ve had many meetings in the hotels.
 But they are expensive and can refuse access to people without a market badge.
-If possible, I try and grab a seat on the lawn of the Grand (photo).
+If possible, I try and grab a seat on the lawn of the Mondrian (former Grand) (photo).
 Not cheap, but very pleasant.
-Other popular locations are the Caffè di Roma and Maison de Porto cafés opposite the Palais.
+Other popular locations are the Caffè di Roma and other cafés opposite the Palais.
 The Roma terrace is great in the early morning, but gets very busy later.

 So what about you?
-What do yo think are good locations for meetings?
+What do yo think are good locations for meetings in 2023?
 Drop a suggestion below.